 "Sugar wax is an all-natural waxing solution that has been used for many years," says Gallo.
 "The benefits of sugar wax are the exfoliating and hydrating results, which are not typically found after waxing or shaving."
-While shaving can cause ingrown hairs in coarser hair types, sugaring softens the hair follicle, which ultimately reduces hair growth.
+While shaving can cause ingrown hairs in coarser hair types and hair grows back quickly, sugaring pulls from the root, leading to longer-lasting, more permanent hair reduction.
 According to Gallo, the results can last up to 28 days (impressive) and can be done with ingredients you likely already have in your home (score!).

 DIY Sugar Wax Ingredients

 Here's all you'll need for an at-home sugar wax recipe, according to Gallo.

 - 1 cup white sugar

 - 1/8 cup lemon juice (or apple cider vinegar)

 - Place a medium-sized pot on the stove and add all ingredients to the pot.